m-derakhshan/mdkit/README.md

 # 🧠 MDKit

 `MDKit` is a Kotlin Android library that provides the core functionality of the Hiway Media applications.
 It consists of different modules.
+The purpose of this repo is not to provide other ppl usage of the library, but to give and receive idea about the application architecture, best practices and performance points.